 Image resolution values range from 0 to 300 dpi, with 300 being the best, however, you should consider the intended viewing distance of your design as you might not need 300 dpi.
-More info on viewing distance below.
+(More info on viewing distance can be found below):

 - 300: (Perfect) This is ideal dpi for most print and should print perfectly.

 - 250-299: (Good) If 300 is perfect, this range is good.
 Should still be high-quality print.

 - 200-249: (Average) Not everyone has access to professional photos.
 This range is pretty average quality and should print in acceptable quality.

 - 100-199: (Marginal) May print a little bit pixelated, but oftentimes is OK for basic needs.

 - 0-99: (Poor) Consider using a new image if possible.
 Will likely print pixelated.